mozilla/missioncontrol-v2/README.md

 And you're done.
 All of this ought to take roughtly 50 minutes.
 The models take about 40 minutes.

+(the above commands are present in the single bash file `complete.runner.sh`)

 # Gotchas
 - if you run the data pulling code shortly after a new release, and did not pull data in the